 25. Zeus sees Suez

 27. Do geese see God?

 28. No 'D'; No 'L' -- London (negation)

 Please note that, continuing the convention adopted in the previous posts, there will be an exclusive correlation between green italicized font and palindromes.
-But not all of the palindromes displayed within the verses' lines are in the 'classic repertoire'.
-Some are recent concoctions by the authors.
-But of course, all the poems highlighting the wordplay are verses written jointly by Dr. G.H. and Giorgio Coniglio.
+Not all of the palindromes displayed within the verses' lines are in the 'classic repertoire'; some are recent concoctions by the authors.
+But of course, all the poems highlighting the wordplay are verses written jointly by Dr. G.H. and Giorgio Coniglio (registered pseudonym).

 1. Classic spoof on the IPP: A man, a potato -- Panama.

 2. Classic spoof on the IPP: A man, a plan, a cat, a hat, a canal -- Panama.

 3. Classic spoof on the IPP: Sir, a plan, a canal -- Paris.

 4. Classic spoof on the IPP: A dog, a plan, a canal -- pagoda.